 The second half of the building, 400 sq foot, is The Hospitality Room.

-We are implementing a vigorous course of action to start planning the purchase of a commercial building and land so that we may operate as a full service rescue and cat hospice, with volunteers, adoptions, and surrenders, in a commercially-approved area, so that the cats will survive if Chrissy and I can no longer take care of the kitties, so that the kitties will live on when Chrissy and I's days are coming to an end.
+We will be implementing a vigorous course of fundraising and action to start planning the purchase of a commercial building and land so that we may operate as a full-service rescue and cat hospice, with volunteers, adoptions, and surrenders, in a commercially-approved area, so that the cats will survive if Chrissy and I can no longer take care of the kitties, so that the kitties will live on when Chrissy and I's days are coming to an end.

 We will be researching and then implementing our business plan which will coincide with a vigorous fundraising campaign so that Puffy Paws Kitty Haven will live forever.